pin-people/event_people/README.md

 - **Scalable Architecture:** Designed to handle large volumes of events seamlessly.
 - **Extensible Design:** Easily adaptable to support various message brokers and integration needs.
 - **Resilient Processing:** Built-in retry mechanisms and Dead Letter Queues ensure reliable event processing.

 ---

-## Key Concepts

-- **Event Emitter:** Component responsible for emitting events into the system.
-- **Event Listener:** Component that subscribes to and consumes events based on specified criteria.
-- **Event Broker:** Middleware facilitating the transmission of events between emitters and listeners (e.g., RabbitMQ).
-- **Daemon:** Background process that continuously listens for and processes events.
-- **Retry Logic:** Mechanism to attempt reprocessing of failed events a specified number of times.
-- **Dead Letter Queue (DLQ):** Mechanism to archive events that fail to process after all retry attempts.
-- **Retry Count:** A counter within each event that tracks the number of retry attempts made.

----